asish012/aws-solution-architect-associate/class-notes-cloudguru/m5-03-elasticloadbalancer.md

     - Classic load balancer (old Elastic Load Balancer ELB)
         - Usually works on layer 4, but can also be configured (with x-forwarded-for) to work on layer 7.

+_ELB can only balance traffic in one region, and not across multiple regions._

 * X-Forwarded-For Header: Your load balancer forwards the public ipv4 ip address of the original request to the WebService instance on your cloud.

 * Error 504: The gateway timeout error.
 Underneath application is not responding, so the loadbalancer sends 504 to the user on timeout.